Game Preview: Cougars vs. Silvertips: 0

 Prince George Cougars News Release

-PRINCE GEORGE - The Prince George Cougars will try to extend their point streak to seven, as they battle the league-leading Everett Silvertips.
+PRINCE GEORGE - The Prince George Cougars will try to split the weekend set as they battle the Everett Silvertips for the third time this season.

 -